duggum/jsdoc-materialize/test/README.md

 There are lots of example mods, simple code samples, and incomplete API documentations out there, to be sure.
 Unfortunately, I found myself spending a lot of time just searching for the right bit of info or code example that would help me fully understand what `function foo()` does, or what the hell the parameter `par3double` *really* means.
 Anyway, I figured that the best way to learn the API was to document the damn thing, so here you go.

-The ultimate goal is to have every ModPE function fully documented, to include a full description of the function and its parameters, as well as meaningful code examples to demonstrate it's use.
-Additionally, I would like to have a library of tutorials where modding pros dig deep into some of the more advanced uses for the ModPE library.
+The ultimate goal is to have every ModPE function fully documented, to include a full description of the function and its parameters, meaningful code examples to demonstrate each function's use, and a library of tutorials where modding pros dig deep into some of the more advanced uses for the ModPE library.

 I am finding the task to be a bit daunting on my own, so feel free to help out.